Tauste

 Tauste (Taust) is a municipality located in the province of Zaragoza, Aragon, Spain.

 History

 Sights include the Mudéjar church of Santa María, begun in the late 13th century and finished in the 14th century.
 It has an octagonal tower, a Baroque retable (16th century) and a Renaissance retable of the Coronation of Mary.

+In the late Middle Ages Tauste had a Jewish community that is documented in connection with the expulsion of 1492.
+A certificate from January 1493 records that the Edict of Expulsion was publicly proclaimed in Tauste together with other towns of Aragón.
+On 1 July 1492 a Jewish physician from the town, maestre Jaime, was present in Zaragoza when Inquisition officials confiscated some 260 Hebrew books from community members, an unusually large number for a locality of its size.